-- The Museum is committed to actively engaging with diverse local communities.
-Our Access Plan will develop links to target audiences, especially through partnership and co-production with other community, cultural and educational organisations. - The Museum will maintain outreach options for those who are unable to visit the Museum, particularly the Loan and Memory box schemes for audiences in schools, care homes and hospitals, and by attending events in target communities. - The Museum is committed to providing volunteer opportunities and seeks to recruit volunteers from diverse backgrounds.
+- The Museum is committed to actively engaging with diverse local communities and bringing opportunities to all Reading's communities.
+Our Access Plan will develop links to target audiences, especially through partnership and co-production with other community, cultural and educational organisations. - The Museum will maintain outreach options for those who are unable to visit the Museum, particularly the Loan and Memory box schemes for audiences in schools, care homes and hospitals, and by attending events in target communities through Museums Partnership Reading.

+- The Museum is committed to providing volunteer opportunities and seeks to recruit volunteers from diverse backgrounds.
 The recruitment and management of volunteers is guided by our Volunteer Policy through Museums Partnership Reading. - The Museum hosts the Reading Register Office ceremony room for weddings and citizenships.
 This provides opportunities to welcome new audiences to the Museum.